-- Disrupt, alter, or adversely affect a TCR such that the significance of the resource would be materially impaired - a.
+- Disrupt, alter, or adversely affect a TCR such that the significance of the resource would be materially impaired - a,b.
 Tribal Cultural Resources.
-The Ione Band of Miwok Indians, the Nashville-El Dorado Miwok, the Shingle Springs Band of Miwok Indians, the United Auburn Indian Community of the Auburn Rancheria, the Washoe Tribe of Nevada and California, and the Wilton Rancheria Tribe were notified of the proposed project and given access to all project documents on February 20, 2018 via certified mail.
-No other tribes had requested to be notified of proposed projects for consultations in the project area at the time.
-No other requests for further information or formal consultation were received for this project.
-Pursuant to the Records Search Results prepared by the North Central Information Center (2017), the geographic area of the project site is not known to contain any prehistoric-period or historic-period cultural resources.
-The proposed project site is considered not sensitive with respect to cultural resources.
-The impact would be less than significant.
+The United Auburn Indian Community of the Auburn Rancheria (UAIC) and The Shingle Springs Band of Miwok Indians were notified of the proposed project and given access to all project documents on April 17, 2017, via certified mail.
+No other tribes had requested to be notified of proposed projects for consultation in the project area at the time.
+In response to a request from Marcos Guerrero of the UAIC, dated May 1, 2017, the Cultural Resources Study for the project was sent to the tribe via email.
+No further information or other requests were received from the UAIC.
+In response to a request from Nicholas Fonseca of the Shingle Springs Band of Miwok Indians, dated May 12, 2017, the Cultural Resources Study for the project.
+Study for the project was sent to the tribe via email.
+No further information or other requests for formal consultation were received from the Shingle Springs Band of Miwok Indians, and no other requests for formal consultation were received for this project.
+Pursuant to the Cultural Resources Study prepared by Historic Resource Associates (2015), the geographic area of the project site is not known to contain any resources listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or considered significant by a California Native American tribe.
+Impact would be less than significant.